Dental Care Services

-At Icon Clinic – Abu Dhabi, we have a state-of-the-art Dental Care facility that takes precious care of our clients’ smiles.
-Our Dental Services include services like Fillings, Tooth Extraction, Teeth Whitening, Root Canal Treatment, Full Mouth Rehabilitation, Hollywood Smile, Braces, Crowns, and Dental Implants.
+At Icon Clinic, one of the best dental clinics in Abu Dhabi, we have a state-of-the-art Dental Care facility that takes exceptional care of our clients’ smiles.
+Our Dental Services include Fillings, Tooth Extraction, Teeth Whitening, Root Canal Treatment, Full Mouth Rehabilitation, Hollywood Smile, Braces, Crowns, and Dental Implants.

+Our priority is your smile, and we’ll give you something to smile about.
 Whether your dental needs are a complete exam and cleaning, a full-mouth restoration, or anything in between, we promise to provide you with exceptional care as we enhance the natural beauty of your smile.
-Below are just some of the many procedures and services we regularly provide to our patients – with a gentle touch, and stunning results.
-Your smile is our first priority, and we’ll give you something to smile about.
+Below are just some of the procedures and services we regularly provide to our patients – with a gentle touch and stunning results.

-Composite fillings (white fillings) are modern dental materials that can bond to the tooth while matching its color, texture, and shape.
+Composite (white) fillings are modern dental materials that can bond to the tooth while matching its color, texture, and shape.
 They are used to restore teeth with simple and moderate cavities.
 Composite Fillings provide excellent aesthetics, function, and durability.

 - Brush your teeth and tongue for two minutes at least twice a day

 - Don’t share your toothbrush with anyone

 - Get a new toothbrush every six months

 - Use floss every day

 - Visit the dentist at least once a year

 - Avoid tobacco products